Failure to thrive (undernutrition) in children younger than two years: Etiology and evaluation

 - Harvard Medical School

-FTT affects growing children in important ways .
-Severe malnutrition can cause persistent short stature, secondary immune deficiency, and permanent damage to various parts of the brain and central nervous system .
-Early identification and expeditious treatment of FTT may help to prevent long-term developmental deficits .
+Severe malnutrition can cause persistent short stature, secondary immune deficiency, and permanent damage to the brain and central nervous system .
+Early identification and expeditious treatment may help to prevent long-term developmental deficits .
 (See "Failure to thrive (undernutrition) in children younger than two years: Management", section on 'Prognosis' and "Secondary immunodeficiency due to underlying disease states, environmental exposures, and miscellaneous causes", section on 'Malnutrition'.)

 The etiology of FTT and the initial evaluation of children younger than two years with FTT will be described here.
-The management of FTT in children younger than two years is discussed separately.
-(See "Failure to thrive (undernutrition) in children younger than two years: Management".)
+The management of FTT in children younger than two years and poor weight gain in children older than two years are discussed separately.
+(See "Failure to thrive (undernutrition) in children younger than two years: Management" and "Poor weight gain in children older than two years of age".)

 - Perrin E, Frank D, Cole C, et al. Criteria for Determining Disability in Infants and Children: Failure to Thrive.
 Evidence Report/Technology Assessment No. 72.
 AHRQ Publication NO. 03-E026.
 Agency for Healthcare Research and Quality, Rockville, MD, March 2003.